Val-Resh/JavaExercises/README.md

 # Java Exercises.
-## Repository for Java exercises I complete.

-A repository where I can share the exercises I complete in Java.
+## A repository where I can share the exercises I complete in Java.